giomatfois62/rofi-desktop/README.md

 The main menu is accessed with *rofi-desktop.sh*, together with a comprehensive system settings menu and a menu of simple utilities.

-The *config* file contains the scripts' variables that can be customized by the user.
+The *config.env* file contains the scripts' variables that can be customized by the user.
 Source this file somewhere (like in ~/.bashrc) to override their default values.

 All the scripts can be run on their own, perhaps binded to a keyboard shortcut, and are easy to inspect and modify.
 Currently implemented functionalities are:
 - Applications Menu (drun modi)